avivrosenberg/avivrosenberg.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a machine learning engineer and data scientist at [Sibylla](https://sibylla.ai), a fintech startup, where I lead the design and implementation of our machine-learning-based algorithmic trading platform.
+Currently a machine learning engineer and data scientist at [Sibylla](https://sibylla.ai), a fintech startup, where I lead the design and implementation of our machine-learning-based algorithmic trading platform.